RibbitsM/Obsidian/Law School Notes/Year 1/ISLR/Readings/Pity and Compassion in Cree Law.md

 - These two words are key legal principles of the Cree that guide the relationships between the stories and characters of Cree epistemology
 - Uses the practice of kiskeyihtamowin which means the pursuit of learning and knowledge as the basis for a Cree research methodology
 - This is a relational methodology, meaning all knowledge gained from it is understood to be contained with the relationships between living beings
+- For example, the teachings in this article mainly came from the author's relationship with his grandparents
 - For the author, this knowledge comes from his heritage, language, spirituality, and experience living and spending time with his Cree relatives
 - Mentions a metaphor created by Darcy Lindberg that uses braiding as a metaphor for writing about indigenous law
 - By taking multiple different sources of law and weaving together, you can create a single robust analysis that is stronger than the sum of its components